 Where SharePoint Fits

-SharePoint software can be used as a document management system.
-It can store files, support permissions, and organize content.
+SharePoint software can be used as a document management system: storing files, supporting permissions, and organizing content across teams.

-SharePoint is not automatically a contract management system.
+SharePoint isn't automatically a contract management system.
 The difference isn't whether it can hold a PDF.
 It's whether it can manage all those contract-specific details, alerts, and reports without you building it from scratch.

-Many teams start in SharePoint because it is already available.
+Many teams start in SharePoint because it's already available.
 That can work for early storage, but it often breaks down when contracts need renewal tracking, searchable clauses, owner coverage, or reporting.

 SharePoint is designed for content, teamwork, and intranet collaboration.
 That's a different job from contract lifecycle tracking.

-For contract-heavy teams, the question is not "Can SharePoint store this?"
-It is "Can the business act on this contract later?"
+For contract-heavy teams, the question isn't "Can SharePoint store this?"
+It's "Can the business act on this contract later?"

 When a DMS Is Enough

-A document management system may be enough when the documents are not tied to recurring contract work.
+A document management system may be enough when the documents aren't tied to recurring contract work.
 General policies, one-time PDFs, and simple reference files can fit there.

 A DMS can also work as a temporary step for very small teams with low contract volume and low renewal risk.